CESSProject/doc-v2/storage-miner/running.md

 Disk identifier: 0x331195d1
 ```

-From the above, the unmounted disk is `/dev/vdb`.
+From the above, we can see that the unmounted disk is `/dev/vdb`.
 We will be using `/dev/vdb` to demonstrate the mounting operation.

 Allocate the `/dev/vdb` disk: